apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>container is the container in the pod where the command should be executed.
+<p>Specifies the container within the pod where the command should be executed.
-If not specified, the pod&rsquo;s first container is used.</p>
+If not specified, the first container in the pod is used by default.</p>
 </td>
 </tr>
 <tr>